 The free edition of Jumpshare is very tempting.
 That plan includes some of the unique video screening and embedding services of the Jumpshare service that are greatly expanded in the paid versions.

-If you compare this with the 25 MB limit of most email services, there is a substantial difference.
-These tools are also very user-friendly.
-For example, in Jumpshare you can drag and drop the files that you want to share to the menu bar icon.
-Then a link will be copied to your clipboard.
+If you compare this with the 25 MB limit of most email services (which are user-friendly), there is a substantial difference.
+For example, in Jumpshare you can drag and drop the files to the menu bar icon that you want to share.
+A link is then copied to your clipboard

-Using Jumpshare is a good idea if you want the convenience of transferring files online without the need to use any more technical “workarounds.”
-All you need to do to begin is sign up online on the vendor website.
+Using Jumpshare is a good idea if you want the convenience of transferring files online without the need to use more technical “workarounds.”
+Just sign up online on the vendor website.

 Who is it recommended for?